Teradata/product-help/Console/IETest/Query-Write-Data-Cloud-Object-Storage-Review.md

 ### WRITE_NOS

-WRITE_NOS allows you to do the following:
+With WRITE_NOS, you can do the following:
 * Copy / write data directly to a cloud object store
 * Convert the data in uncompressed Parquet format unless Snappy compression is specified by the user
 * Specify one or more columns in the source table as partition attributes in the target cloud object store